 b Technical Notes exceeding these recommendations are sometimes allowed when the subject is broad enough to require more data to convey the message adequately; however, brevity remains a key goal.

 Arthroscopy ICMJE forms are required.
 Include these when you upload your submission.
 Each author of a manuscript must complete the form and save it using his or her name.
 The corresponding author will upload all the authors' completed forms at the time of submission.
-Access the Arthroscopy ICMJE form at http://ees.elsevier.com/arth.
+Download the Arthroscopy Journal ICMJE form here: ICMJE Form

 - Any manuscript or any data within a manuscript to be submitted to the Arthroscopy Techniques for peer review is original work, has been written by the stated authors, and has not been published elsewhere.